-General Description: This is a medium-sized lizard ranging from 4–5 inches (10–13 cm) in total length as an adult.
+Description: This medium-sized lizard ranges from 4–5 inches (10–13 cm) in total length as an adult.
 As the name implies, this species lacks external ear openings.
 The background color of the head, body, limbs, and tail is a light gray or grayish brown.
-The dorsal patterning consists of mottled tan and light brown marks diffused with darker blotching.
+The dorsal patterning consists of mottled tan or light brown marks diffused with darker blotching.
 Usually, there are 8–14 dark spots down the back and pale stripes along the sides.
-The underside is white and lacks patterning except for the two dark bands which are present along the lateral sides just posterior to the forearms.
+The underside is white and lacks patterning and the scales are large and overlapping.
+There are two dark, diagonal bars along the lateral sides just behind the forearms.
 The tail is relatively short compared to that of other lizards and is often as long as the body.
-Reproductive males often have enlarged postanal glands and blue coloration surrounding the two black bars; reproductive females often develop orange coloration along the throat and head.
-Diagnostic characters for this species distinguishing it from other South Dakota lizards include: 1) the absence of external ear openings and 2) two black diagonal bars on each side posterior to the forearms.
+Reproductive males are larger than females, have enlarged femoral pores, and blue coloration surrounding the two black bars along the sides; reproductive females often develop orange coloration along the sides.
+This species can be distinguished from other South Dakota lizards by the absence of external ear openings and presence of two black diagonal bars on each side.

-Habitat: This species prefers habitats with sparse vegetation and sandy or gravel soils.
+Habitat: This species prefers flat habitats with sparse vegetation and sandy or gravel soils.
 Habitats include sandhill prairies, sandy grasslands, dry sandbars, and agricultural fields.
 Areas with dense vegetation are typically avoided.

-Species Range: This species is found from south-central South Dakota to Texas and central Mexico and west into Arizona.
+Species Distribution: This species is found from south-central South Dakota to Texas and central Mexico, and west into Arizona.

-South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Remarks: The long legs and toes of this species allow them to swiftly run across sandy surfaces.